mvolkmann/MyUnixEnv/notes/Go05-Builtins.md

 Variables provided by Go are listed as being in a package named "builtin" for documentation purposes, but no such package actually exists.
-There is only one, `nil`, which is the zero value for a pointer, channel, func, interface, map, or slice.
+There is only one named `nil`.
+This is the zero value for a
+pointer, channel, func, interface, map, or slice.
 For example,
 the current value of all the variables below is nil.

 ```go
 var ptr *string         // pointer

 var c chan string       // channel

 type stringToString func(string) string
 var f stringToString    // function

 var i error             // interface

 var m map[string]string // map

 var s []string          // slice
 ```